Cog-Creators/Red-DiscordBot/docs/guide_cog_creators.rst

 Perks of being a Cog Creator
 ----------------------------

-- Added to a growing, curated list of approved repositories hosted on the `Red Index <https://index.discord.red/>`__.
+- Added to a growing, curated list of approved repositories hosted on the `Blue Index <https://index.discord.red/>`__.
-- The Cog Creator role on the main Red Server and the Cog Support Server.
+- The Cog Creator role on the main Blue Server and the Cog Support Server.
-- Access to an additional testing channel and the #advanced-coding channel on the main Red Server.
+- Access to an additional testing channel and the #advanced-coding channel on the main Blue Server.
-- Write permission in the #v3-burndown channel on the main Red Server.
+- Write permission in the #v3-burndown channel on the main Blue Server.
 - Access to an additional testing channel and the Cog Creators channel on the Support Server.
-- Alerted about breaking changes in Red before anyone else.
+- Alerted about breaking changes in Blue before anyone else.
 - Ability to request a channel in the Cog Support Server if you feel like the traffic/question volume for your cogs warrants it.

 -------------